-SHSAT eight week Preparation Summer Camp gives students the opportunity to prepare for the exam that 8th graders take in the early fall for admissions into eight of the city’s specialized high schools.
-Topics include Mathematics, English/Language Arts, test taking strategies and time management techniques.
-This academic program is open to any interested New York City students currently entering 6th to 8th grade.
-Hudson Guild’s SHSAT summer camp is completely free and takes place every weekday from 10:00 A.M. to 4 P.M.
-For more information contact Ted Teng, email@example.com or call 212-367-2368.
+SHSAT is an eight week program that gives students the opportunity to prepare for the exam that 8th graders take in the early fall for admissions into eight of the city’s specialized high schools.
+Topics include Mathematics, English/Language Arts, test-taking strategies and time management techniques.
+This academic program is open to any interested New York City student currently in the 6th or 7th grade.
+Hudson Guild’s SHSAT program is completely free and takes place Saturday and Sunday from every 9:00 A.M. to 1 P.M.
+For more information contact Ashley Bermudez, email@example.com

 Pathway to Graduation (P2G)

 Through a partnership with the Department of Education, POWER UP helps youth who have not finished high school obtain a high school diploma through the Pathways to Graduation (P2G) program.
 Students, ages 17-24 receive full-day guided academic instruction from two certified and licensed DOE teachers in preparation for the Test Assessing Secondary Completion (TASC – formerly known as the GED exam).
 Students participate in weekly support groups focused on college and training programs, work readiness, as well as life skills groups to provide them with communication, conflict resolution, perseverance and time management skills.
 For more information contact Charles Sands, firstname.lastname@example.org

 POWER UP seeks to empower teens and young adults to recognize and achieve their potential by providing opportunities for work, education and recreation.
 Experienced staff social workers and educators work one-on-one and in groups with young people to foster learning, provide support, and ensure access to resources.
 Program components include College and Work Readiness workshops, academic tutoring, SAT prep, college tours, community service projects, internships, cooking classes and more.